CITY OF ALACHUA (1905)

 Most of the families brought their own shelled corn to Mr. Petitt to be ground into meal and grits.
 He`d do the grinding for half the corn so there was no exchange of money.
 The store windows had prices painted on them with white watery chalk.
 Inside the stores, rice, beans and sugar were scooped up out of barrels into brown paper bags and tied with white string that came down through a hook in the ceiling and up through a hole in the counter.
 White bacon and cured meat along with beef and pork that was recently butchered, hung behind the counter, and Mr. Hastings would cut off a pound or two at a time with the same knife he used to cut the yellow wedges of cheese.
 Canned goods were stacked in rows and people would wait in line for a clerk to take their order.
 They would fill up their kerosene cans for their lamps and put a raw potato back in the spout.
 Farmers would bring eggs to sell and each would be held over a light bulb to determine if it was good.

-After a few hours of this, they would begin to load up and the children would be packed in between sacks of flour and meal and other good things.
+After a few hours of this, they would begin to load up and the children would be packed in between sacks of flour and meal.
 One by one they would pull out and drive slowly home in time to feed the livestock before dark.

 WAGONS AND MODEL T’S

-In 1928, Copeland Sausage Company had opened its doors.
+In 1928, Copeland Sausage Company opened its doors.
 It was first built near the present day Alachua Recreation Center.
-However, since they were not allowed to kill the hogs inside the city limits, they would kill the hogs across the street (which was not in the city limits at the time).
-When they built the new plant, they built it outside the city limits.
+However, since they were not allowed to kill hogs inside the city limits, they would kill the hogs across the street (which was not in the city limits at the time).
+When they built anew plant, it was outside the city limits.

 WORLD WAR II

 Although the packing sheds have disappeared from town, area farmers still plant crops of beans, corn, squash, peppers and cucumbers.
 In this small community, local folks still spread the news of births, marriages, and deaths by word of mouth.
 Families still watch out for each other`s children.
-Neighbors still come to each other`s aid in the time of need and farmers still come to town on Saturday.
-Now they stop at the Hitchcock’s Market or Food Lion, and you can find them sitting on benches along Main Street, and gathered in the local stores and restaurants – and even smack dab in the middle of Main Street – for a chat.
-And the US Post Office is still the best source for local news and gossip!
+Neighbors still come to each other`s aid in time of need, and farmers still come to town on Saturday.
+Now they stop at Hitchcock’s Market or Publix, and you can find them sitting on benches along Main Street, and gathered in the local stores and restaurants – even smack dab in the middle of Main Street – for a chat.